& many more

 Actively disengaged employees cost the U.S. up to $550 billion in lost productivity per year.2

-Remote employee monitoring software provides productivity metrics that help track remote employee productivity and work efficiency to see who is working diligently and who needs further support.
+Remote employee monitoring software provides real-time team productivity metrics to show you who is working diligently and who needs further support.

 Protect Sensitive Data With Insights Into Suspicious Behavior